Healthy Children

 Eighth grade students achieving Proficient Learner or above on Milestones Mathematics assessment (Number & Percent)

-Definitions: Numerator: Number of eighth grade students achieving Proficient Learner or above on the Milestones Mathematics assessment.
+Definitions: Numerator: Number of eighth-grade students achieving Proficient Learner or above on the Milestones Mathematics assessment.
 Denominator: Number of students taking the test.
 Rate calculation: 100 times the numerator divided by the denominator.

 Data Source: Governor’s Office of Student Achievement Report Card